 “You know there are about to be cool Americans down there right?”
 Joe asked, regarding our swimwear.

 “It’s fine” I told him, “they’re going to know it’s a joke.”

 There was one naked old guy but everyone else had suits on.
 This wasn’t much of a beach, from the cliff to the water was only about 15 feet or so.
-I’d say other than us there were only about 10 other people there.
+Other than us there were only about 10 other people.
 A group of kayakers left from one side.

 “There are no cool Americans down here, Joe.”

 We jumped in the Aegean Sea for the first time.
 The water was absolutely perfect.
 Chilly but not cold and extremely refreshing.
-The bottom was large smooth rocks.
-We swam over to a small cave in one of the cliff walls but determined the rocks to be too sharp to attempt entry.
+The bottom was large smooth stones.
+We swam over to a small cave in one of the cliff walls but the rocks were too sharp to attempt entry.
 We swam back and got out.
 We tried to take some shots but the light was weird and then these two dudes showed up.
 They had a similar plan albeit with less clothing and more dick jewelry.
 These guys were out there to get some work done.
 They whipped off their clothes exposing some impressive equipment.
-One of them climbed up on top of a rock and posed while the other one started shooting.
+One of them climbed on top of a rock and draped his hose over the side while the other one took pics.
 I gave them a fist pump as if to say, hey man, nice wang.

 We headed to the south side of the island to Paliochori beach.
 This was more of your typical beach.
 Sandy all the way out.
 “Great footfeel” as Joe put it.

 “I’m going to have a hard time talking to people without explaining these bikinis” Joe said.